 UXD stands for user experience design and it is the process of making the customer happy with the product at hand.
 This is done by improving the experience via better accessibility and user-friendliness, as well as adding more features.
-It contains the HCI, or human-computer interaction design, so it is natural to wonder about the effects AI would have on this process.
+It can be found anywhere, from websites used for running businesses or entertainment websites, to online bookmakers that offer promotions like the Betano bonus.
+UXD also often contains the HCI, or human-computer interaction design, so it is natural to wonder about the effects AI would have on this process.

 We will talk about how AI is trained to deal with users, what its role is in products and services, as well as see whether there are any downsides of AI in UXD.